ovanderzee/snap-collect/README.md

 <script src="https://unpkg.com/snap-collect@latest"></script>
 ```

-and an es-module in the module folder to import the separate functions
+and an es-module in the module folder to import
-or to import all

 ```js
 import { snapCollect } from 'snap-collect'